synchook/synchook/README.md

 ![Before after Synchook](https://user-images.githubusercontent.com/123592097/221391361-d54e21f6-443a-4f56-a164-601b66b7d30e.png)

+## Real-time Universal Git Contributions Graph
-As well, now I can track [my daily commits](https://brakecode.com/synchook/?user=june07@github) in real-time...
+With it you can now track your ([my](https://brakecode.com/synchook/?user=june07@github)) daily commits in real-time...
 <div align="center">

 https://user-images.githubusercontent.com/123592097/222279962-21de6d8a-0463-478c-982b-f4716c09bf3a.mp4

 </div>

+## Work NDA's... no problem
-And for those who might be bound to NDAs at their jobs, you can also redact/obfuscate some or everything about your commits...
+For those who might be bound to NDAs, you can also redact/obfuscate some or everything about your commits...

 <div align="center">